 The Board of Directors, elected annually, is a dedicated group of members who govern the FAAC’s activities including allocating funds for acquisitions, events and programming, community outreach, and fund-raising events.
 The officers of the Board head committees that provide an opportunity for all members to become involved with planning FAAC activities.

-All members are eligible to join the departmental curators on local trips to other institutions, collections and workshops.
+All members are eligible to join the departmental curator on local trips to other institutions, collections, and workshops.

 In order to be eligible for membership in the Friends of Asian Arts and Cultures, you must be a member of The Detroit Institute of Arts.
-For program inforamtion, call us (313) 833-9830.
+For program information, call us (313) 833-9830.

 Jumana Cooper, Vice-President